Conquer Your Fears & Keep Them from Blocking Motivation in Life

 How to Let Go of Fear of Judgement?

 The fear of being unwanted, not liked, or unworthy is often extremely difficult to overcome.
-Throughout life, we accept judgment from as well as judge others on various sets of social norms, and when we are judged negatively by others, this has a direct and powerfully negative impact on our self-esteem.
+Throughout life, we accept judgment from as well as judge others on various sets of social norms.
+When we are judged negatively, this has a direct and powerfully impact on our self-esteem.

 Most of us strive not to care what others think, but this goal is easier said than done for many of us.
 But it turns out you don’t need to be exceptionally courageous to stop fearing judgment.
 Instead, you need to accept that the world does not need to approve of you.